Mark Saul: Post- All That

 After leaving the show, he continued on his education at El Camino Real High School in the San Fernando Valley, where he participated in the Thespians Club and Drama class.
 He was also president of his high school club Comedy Sportz League.
 He had starred in a lead role in his high school film project, "Passing Moments".
 The film was released on May 24, 2003, in the Los Angeles area only.
 He had recently graduated from California State University, Northridge with a Bachelor's Art in Screenwriting.

 Saul had a band called Another Man's Trash, and their video, "Such a Fantasy" aired on VH1.

 In 2012, Saul starred in a commercial for popular California chain restaurant, Jack in the Box, as a young man getting ready to marry a bacon burger.

 He starred on Grey's Anatomy as Steve Mostow, an intern in Seattle Grace Hospital.
 When he's not on set, Saul is creating art for his Etsy shop, Novel Brand, writing and performing with his sketch comedy group, Rat Pageant, and playing in the folk/rock band, The Flashcards.

 He made a guest appearance on Lab Rats: Bionic Island as Dr. Ryan.

 Personal life

-He had been dating his high school girlfriend Ilana Berger since April 2003.
-They became engaged in 2010.
-On June 2, 2012, Saul married Berger, a blogger and senior editor for Lauren Conrad's official website and Hooray Hurrah.
-Since 2012, the couple currently lives in the Silver Lake enclave of Los Angeles with their two cats and their three children, Eden, Arlo, and Story.
+Saul married Ilana Berger, his high school girlfriend on June 2, 2012.
+The couple lives in the Silver Lake enclave of Los Angeles with their two cats and their three children, Eden, Arlo, and Story.